aptech/gauss-textbook-examples/brooks-introductory-econometrics-for-finance/docs/estimation-of-capital-asset-pricing-model.rst

 ::

     /*
-    **  Procedure to computer log differences
+    **  Procedure to compute log differences
     **
     ** The second input, '...', tells GAUSS
     ** that this procedure can accept extra